sfc-aqua/quisp/doc/Build_on_docker.md

 $ sh docker_build.sh
 ```

-You can see there is docker image called quisp with `docker images`.
+A docker image called quisp should have been created.
+You can check with the command `docker images`.

 4. Run docker container

-OK, now you can enter container.
+OK, now you can enter the container.

 ```zsh
 $ sh docker_run_beta.sh